delpercio/basicbugtracker/README.md

-It's important to focus on more things that Django is good at... that may not be immediately obvious as projects that make good websites.
-When working on any project of reasonable size, bug reports and feature requests are going to come in faster than you can work on them (or keep them in your head).
-Eventually, you'll start forgetting them unless you have a place to write them down... and why not make that a little more full-featured while you go?

-#### **Your Task**

-Write a bug tracker application that:
+bug tracker application, built with Django that:

 *   requires logging in, but people who aren't logged in _cannot_ create accounts (don't want any random person to see bugs in your application!)
-*   use a custom user model to replace the built-in one (you may want to reference [👨‍🔬 Under the Microscope: Custom Users](https://my.kenzie.academy/courses/148/modules/items/22362 "👨‍🔬 Under the Microscope: Custom Users"))
+*   use a custom user model to replace the built-in one
 *   has a homepage that shows all tickets, arranged in separate sections according to current ticket status (i.e. New, In Progress, Done, Invalid)
 *   allows filing/creating tickets
 *   has a ticket detail page